Sprouts Farmers Market (NASDAQ:SFM) Updates Q1 2022 Earnings Guidance

-Sprouts Farmers Market (NASDAQ:SFM – Get Rating) updated its first quarter 2022 earnings guidance on Thursday.
+Sprouts Farmers Market (NASDAQ:SFM – Get Rating) issued an update on its first quarter 2022 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $0.690-$0.730 for the period.
 The company issued revenue guidance of -.Sprouts Farmers Market also updated its FY 2022 guidance to $2.140-$2.240 EPS.

-A number of equities analysts have commented on the stock.
-JPMorgan Chase & Co. boosted their target price on shares of Sprouts Farmers Market from $26.00 to $31.00 in a report on Friday, February 25th.
-Deutsche Bank Aktiengesellschaft boosted their target price on shares of Sprouts Farmers Market from $33.00 to $34.00 and gave the stock a buy rating in a report on Wednesday, February 23rd.
-Credit Suisse Group upped their price objective on shares of Sprouts Farmers Market from $25.00 to $30.00 and gave the company a neutral rating in a report on Monday, February 28th.
-Finally, Gordon Haskett upped their price objective on shares of Sprouts Farmers Market from $22.00 to $25.00 in a report on Monday, March 7th.
-Two investment analysts have rated the stock with a sell rating, two have assigned a hold rating and one has issued a buy rating to the company’s stock.
-Based on data from MarketBeat.com, Sprouts Farmers Market presently has a consensus rating of Hold and a consensus target price of $27.83.

 Sprouts Farmers Market Company Profile (Get Rating)